alexloomis/markov/README.md

         where q = 0.1; r = 0.3; s = 0.6
 ```

-We can now easily see a list of states, deaths, and the probabilities.
+We can now see a list of states, extinctions, and the probabilities.

 __`> chain [pure 0 :: Sum Int :* Product Rational :* Extinction] !!
 3`__
 ```